rssalessio/algorand-royalty-fees/article.md

 ## 6. Conclusions
-In this guide we have seen how to guarantee royalty fees using PyTeal (and Teal v5).
-Thanks to the functionalities provided by [InnerTransactions](https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#inner-transactions) we are now able to better automate transactions using smart contracts in Algorand.
-In the future I expect royalty fees to be standardized, and perhaps have a corresponding [ARC](https://github.com/algorandfoundation/ARCs/).
+In this guide, it is shown how to guarantee royalty fees using PyTeal (for Teal v5).
+Thanks to [Inner Transactions](https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#inner-transactions) functionality, it's now possible to streamline transactions more efficiently using smart contracts on Algorand.
+In the future, it is expected for royalty fees to be standardized, and perhaps have a corresponding [ARC](https://github.com/algorandfoundation/ARCs/).

 Thanks for reading!